gkellogg/gkellogg.github.io/_posts/2015-04-18-implementing-csv-on-the-web.md

     }

-The _prefixed name_ properties are _common properties_, basically just JSON-LD that&#8217;s inserted into the model to define _annotations_ on the model.
+The _prefixed name_ properties are _common properties_, basically just JSON-LD that's inserted into the model to define _annotations_ on the model.
 In this case, their defined on a _Table_, so they annotate that model.
 As it is JSON-LD, the string values take the `@langauge` defined in the context.
 CSVW uses a [dialect of JSON-LD](http://www.w3.org/TR/tabular-metadata/#json-ld-dialect) which places some restrictions on what can go here.
 Basically, nothing more can go into the `@context` besides `@language` and `@base`; it also must use `http://www.w3.org/ns/csvw` and only the terms and prefixes defined within that context can be used along with absolute IRIs.

 <pre>{
   "@context": ["http://www.w3.org/ns/csvw", {"@language": "en"}],